 This is an exciting opportunity for an experienced professional with in-depth experience working at the intersection of technology and human rights.

 The successful candidate will have experience working internationally, preferably with a working knowledge of regional and international human rights institutions.
 The successful candidate will also be an excellent writer, with superb analytical and interpersonal skills, excellent organizational and communication skills, with sensitivity to cultural communication differences.
 Diplomatic and problem-solving skills with a good sense of humor will be valuable.

 - Advanced degree in relevant field and at least five years of relevant experience, or equivalent combination of education and experience;

 - Strong knowledge and background in the technology and human rights fields;

 - Flexibility and willingness to work simultaneously on a wide range of tasks and projects and ability to prioritize tasks;

 - Excellent team work skills, able to work effectively in highly collaborative environment and as a member of multiple teams;

 - Knowledge of foreign language strongly preferred.

 Essential functions are typically performed in an office setting with a low level of noise.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Please email resume and cover letter with salary requirements before August 15, 2014, to: email@example.com.
-Include job code in subject line: PO-Fellow.
+Please email resume and cover letter with salary requirements by September 19, 2014, to: email@example.com.
+Include job code PO-HRI in subject line.